akbartus/A-Frame-Occlusion-Component/README.md

 ```
 In addition, a sample implementation of occlusion is provided for Three.js.

-<b>Note:</b> When making more complex gltf file serve as occluder (not plane or other primitives), the component might not work properly.
-This issue will be adressed soon.
+<b>Note:</b> When making more complex gltf file serve as occluder (not plane or other primitives), the component sometimes might not work properly (no occlusion occurs).
+Changing A-Frame version to 1.2.0 solves this issue.
+However it will be adressed soon.

 ### **Tech Stack**
 The project is powered by AFrame and Three.js